dlebauer/pecan/modules/data.remote/inst/Python/README.txt

     dictionary of dataframes into txt files for each location in the dictionary.
     It both selects columns and sets constants for other columns.
 It also aggregates the data by week.
+    - CCMMF_Irrigation_GEE: This is the same as CCMMF_Irrigation_API except it grabs the OpenET data from Google Earth Engine.
+It also does not create any irrigation event files.
+    - CCMMF_Irrigation_GEEvAPI: This script is completely independent of all other workflows.
+This reads in all saved data from both the Google Earth Enginge downloads and the API downloads.
+It then creates graphs and summary statistics to help us identify if we can use Google Earth Engine monthly data instead of the daily data from the API.
 - Folders
     - WaterBalanceCSV: This is where all of the csv files for each location get saved.
 This is a back up way to save all of the data and also makes it easier to quickly view data per location.
 Each file is labeled with the corresponding lat and long coordinate.
 The folder name is defined in the "Define multi use variables" section of CCMMF_Irrigation_API.
+    - WaterBalanceCSV_GEE: This is the same as the regular WaterBalanceCSV but simply for the et data downloaded from Google Earth Engine.
     - TimeseriesPNG: This is where the timeseries graphs for each location and each year are saved.
 There is no variable name for this folder it is simply included in this string f'TimeseriesPNG/CCMMR_et_precip_irr_cumsum_{YEAR}_{LAT}_{LON}.png' in the timeseries_graphs function in CCMMF_Irrigation_CalcVis.
+    - TimeseriesPNG_GEE: This is the same as the regular TimeseriesPNG but simply for the et data downloaded from Google Earth Engine.
+The format for the files is
     - CCMMF_Irrigation_Parquet: This folder is a directory for all of the parquet files.
 It is written in a way that Python and R can then tile the data by both location and year.
 This folder name is also defined in the "Define multi use variables" section of CCMMF_Irrigation_API.
+    - CCMMF_Irrigation_Parquet_GEE: This is the same as the regular CCMMF_Irrigation_Parquet but simply for the et data downloaded from Google Earth Engine.
     - CCMMF_Irrigation_EventFiles: This holds all of the event txt files for each location.
 The column names are in the header of CCMMF_Irrigation_Events.
 The naming format for the files is irrigation_eventfile_{location_id}.txt.